 Dutch NL English EN French FR German DE Spanish ES

-Beautiful ‘Pyjama Lillies’ at Pamuzinda Safari Lodge
+Beautiful ‘Pyjama Lilies’ at Pamuzinda Safari Lodge

-They are fairly widespread from Central Africa Southwards and occur in a number of different habitats.
-Given a choice the species we have here prefers to have its feet in water when possible.
-This causes it to proliferate in run-offs and spillways, where it seems content to wait for the rains when it knows it will be in boggy ground.
+Vlei lilies are fairly widespread from Central Africa Southwards and occur in several different habitats.
+Given a choice, the species at Pamuzinda Safari Lodge prefers to have its feet in water when possible.
+This causes it to proliferate in run-offs and spillways, where it waits for the rains in boggy ground.
 It doesn’t seem to be a flower for picking for a vase display.
-Once opened, the enormous bell shaped blooms last barely 24 hours.
-That said, the greatest danger and threat to it’s continued distribution comes from being dug up for medicinal purposes.
-Its bulb is the sought after part of the plant which, of course, means it is a one off use with no chance of regeneration.
-Different parts of Africa attribute different curative properties to the plant and anyone so interested will find that Wikipedia is very informative on the issue.
+Once opened, the enormous bell-shaped blooms last barely 24 hours.

 Related Posts